kaihendry/dabase.com/content/tips/vim/nodejs.md

 ## Formatting

-Add a poorly formatted console.log, will it get reformatted on save?
+Add an incorrectly formatted console.log, will it get reformatted on save?

 ## Intellisense